NSAPH-Projects/heat-alerts_RL/bayesian_model/README.md

 * fit_data_pyro_simple.py
 * fit_data_pyro_nn.py

 I recommend only looking at the first one, the other two are a bit experimental.
+The model used by this file is esentially the same as the one in `bayesian_model/model_not_spatial.stan`, which might be easier to read if more used to Stan notation.

 To run the models simply do